-You can configure Websense software to enable manual authentication any time transparent identification is not available (see Configuring user identification methods, page 193), or create a list of specific machines with custom authentication settings on which users are prompted to log on when they open a browser (see Setting authentication rules for specific machines, page 195).
+You can configure Websense software to enable manual authentication any time transparent identification is not available (see Configuring user identification methods, page 234 and Configure user access to hybrid filtering, page 169).

+You can also create a list of specific machines with custom authentication settings on which users are prompted to log on when they open a browser (see Setting authentication rules for specific machines, page 236).